DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 The user will be prompted to authenticate to Google, in order to grant consent to the "API Traffic Summarizer" app to generate a sheet.

-While the app requests a scope that allows the tool to create and view sheets, the tool merely creates a new sheet.
-It does not read any existing sheets.
+Though the scope allows the tool to create and view sheets, the tool merely creates a new sheet.
+It does not read any existing sheets stored in Google drive.

 When used with the -S option, no .csv file is emitted.